hiperwalk/hiperwalk/docs/tutorial/index.rst

-Exhibit the results
+Display the results
 -------------------

-The results exhibition may be a simple print
+Presenting the results can be as straightforward as printing them.

 >>> final_state
 array([[ 0.1767767 ,  0.        ,  0.        , -0.1767767 ,  0.35355339,